aws/aws-sdk-js/README.md

 For release notes, see the [CHANGELOG](https://github.com/aws/aws-sdk-js/blob/master/CHANGELOG.md).
 Prior to v2.4.8, release notes can be found at https://aws.amazon.com/releasenotes/?tag=releasenotes%23keywords%23javascript

-### We are excited to announce the [developer preview](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/preview/) of AWS SDK for JavaScript v3's new API documentation.

 ## Version 2.x Support
 We are formalizing our plans to make the *Maintenance Announcement (Phase 2)* for **AWS SDK for JavaScript v2** in 2023.
 Please refer to the [AWS SDKs and Tools maintenance policy][aws-sdks-maintenance-policy] for further details.